openshift/enhancements/enhancements/machine-api/control-plane-set.md

   underlying hardware of my control plane and have these changes safely applied using immutable hardware concepts
 - As a cluster administrator of OpenShift, I would like to be able to control rollout of changes to my Control Plane Machines such that I can test changes with a single replica before applying the change to all replicas
-- As a cluster administrator of OpenShift with restricted hardware capacity, I would like to be able to scale down my control plane before adding new Control Plane Machines with newer configuration, notably, my environment does not have capacity to add additional Machines during updates
+- (Future work) As a cluster administrator of OpenShift with restricted hardware capacity, I would like to be able to
+  scale down my control plane before adding new Control Plane Machines with newer configuration, notably, my environment does not have capacity to add additional Machines during updates

 ### API Extensions